C-Chads/tinygl/README.md

 #include <string.h>
 #include <stdarg.h>
 ```
-If your system supports it, the library can also take advantage of `alignas` to get SIMD support,
+If your system supports it, the library can also take advantage of `alignas` to get improved SIMD support,
 which can be disabled in zfeatures.
 This adds a dependency to `stdalign.h` but greatly increases vertex processing speed.

+(This is disabled by default for maximum portability)

 If you are unsure if your target platform can support TinyGL, compile it with the buildtime and runtime tests enabled (They are, by default)